 A new analysis of this study is that of Rayleigh-Taylor instabilities.
 Figure \ref{fig:RT_instability} presents the unstable zones in two planes and two times for the $\alpha=0.5$ simulation (equation \ref{eq:Omega} defines $\alpha$).
 The simulation with slower rotation and the one without envelope rotation are also prone to Rayleigh-Taylor instabilities, as the instability results from the energy deposition by jets.
 These instabilities account for the filaments and bubbles of the spiral structure and the ejected gas that figure \ref{fig:DensityMaps} presents.
-Clumpy ejecta (with filaments, bubbles, and clumps) influences the light curve from such events and should be the subject of future studies.
+Clumpy ejecta (with filaments, bubbles, and clumps) influence the light curve from such events and should be the subject of future studies.

 In a broader context, jets seem to be the most prominent observable of CEE, at least in planetary nebulae with central binary stars \citep{Soker2025CEEj}.
-Studying the jets' roles in CEE should be a prime focus of CEE research.
+Studying the roles of jets that the secondary star launches in CEE should be a prime focus of CEE research.
 Our new study adds to the exploration of the role of jets in revealing some properties of Rayleigh-Taylor instabilities that jets induce.